PseudoMera/Universal_Translator/README.md

 1-Download this repository and have python 3.6 installed.

-2-(This only works with linux) Download the following folder, and go to the how to use it section:
+2-(This only works with linux) Download the following folder: https://drive.google.com/open?id=1wShMRjQE4aUyWympdPk5a3UbyMC3XVgI
-https://drive.google.com/open?id=1wShMRjQE4aUyWympdPk5a3UbyMC3XVgI